Aasiya3/Hack-n-Jill/README.md

-Unfortuanlty we were not able to deploy the website in time but the code can be run in a development server.
+Unfortuanlty we were not able to deploy the website in time but the code can be run in a development server. <br />

-To run:
+To run: <br />
-clone the repo
+clone the repo <br />
-install create-react-app along with node run 'npm start' to start development server
+install create-react-app along with node <br />
+run 'npm start' to start development server <br />